hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 keytypes(EnsDb.Hsapiens.v75)
 ```

-Now we can return all gene IDs for our gene list:
+Using *AnnotationDbi* to query the database, we can use the same `select` function to return all gene IDs for our gene list.
+Note that the column names differ slightly to match what is stored in the database.

 ```r
 # Return the Ensembl IDs for a set of genes